ezsystems/commerce-documentation/docs/guide/one_page_forms/one_page_forms_api/dataprocessors/events_before_and_after_a_dataprocessor.md

 }
 ```

-If you manipulate the normalized entity, remember that it effect the next `DataProcessors`.
+If you manipulate the normalized entity, remember that it affects the next `DataProcessors`.